-Target audiences were identified through discussion in the committee meeting by determining which areas would most benefit from different messages.
-Repetitive loss areas (Target Area #1) were identified as a high priority due to the close proximity of the Gulf of Mexico and the potential impacts of storm surge.
-During evaluation, groups that had interaction with property owners such as insurance agents, homeowner association and realtors were identified for targeted outreach because they had a larger opportunity to interact with the public and it was important that they provide accurate and well informed information.
-Messages will be tailored to each group and are summarized in table 4 below.
+Target audiences were identified through discussion in the committee meetings by determining which areas would most benefit from different messages.
+Repetitive loss areas were identified as a high priority due to the close proximity of the Gulf of Mexico and the potential impacts of storm surge.
+During evaluation, groups that had interaction with property owners such as insurance agents, homeowner association and realtors were identified for targeted outreach because they had a larger opportunity to interact with the public, and it was important that they provide accurate and well informed information.
+Messages will be tailored to each group and are summarized in table 6 below.
+See Appendix E for the PPI Outreach Project worksheet.